floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 process:

 - window is resized by user
-- system resize event fires, but is now ignored by sokol-app
+- window system resize event fires, but is now ignored by sokol-app
 - the next time `vkQueuePresentKHR()` is called it returns with an error code and this triggers a swapchain-resource resize, with the size coming from the Vulkan surface object instead of the window system, finally an